Emily Sams

-Emily May Sams (born July 1, 1999) is an American professional soccer player who plays as a defender for the Orlando Pride of the National Women's Soccer League (NWSL) and the United States national team.
-She plays primarily as a center back but has also been deployed at right back.
+Emily May Sams (born July 1, 1999) is an American professional soccer player who plays as a defender for Angel City FC of the National Women's Soccer League (NWSL) and the United States national team.
+Mainly a center back, she can also play right back.

-She played college soccer for the Florida State Seminoles, where she won the 2021 national championship.
-She played half a season in Sweden before being selected third overall by the Pride in the 2023 NWSL Draft.
-In 2024, she helped lead the Pride to the NWSL Shield and was named NWSL Defender of the Year.
+Sams played college soccer for the Florida State Seminoles, winning the 2021 national championship and earning first-team All-American honors.
+After playing half a season in Sweden, she was drafted third overall by the Orlando Pride in the 2023 NWSL Draft.
+In 2024, she was named the NWSL Defender of the Year and helped lead the Pride to the NWSL Shield and NWSL Championship.

 Sams trained with the youth national team from the under-19 to under-23 levels.
 She was included in the squad that won gold at the 2024 Paris Olympics before making her senior debut later that year.

 Early life

 Sams was born in Boise, Idaho in 1999.
 Her family moved to Navarre, Florida in the summer of 2014.
 She attended Navarre High School where she tallied 107 goals and 70 assists for the soccer team and was honored with several individual awards including 2016 Florida Miss Soccer and twice Player of the Year by the Pensacola News Journal.
 She also played youth club soccer for Gulf Coast Texans.